pmunts/muntsos/README.md

     to 5.15.61, as with the Raspberry Pi 2/3/4.
 MuntsOS for the ARMv6 Raspberry Pi 1 is now in maintenance mode.
 I will keep supporting the Raspberry Pi 1 for as long as possible.
+-   15 September 2022 -- Refreshed the MuntsOS cross-toolchain tarballs
+    and the virtual machine appliance.

 Quick Setup Instructions for the Impatient
 ------------------------------------------